 All law school resume samples have skills in a separate section.
 These skills are essential for you to get enrolled.
 Your resume is judged based on the skills you currently offer.

-Also, you should demonstrate not only how prepared you are for law school but what skills you have to study efficiently.
+Also, Our researched by executive resume writing services suggest you should demonstrate not only how prepared you are for law school but what skills you have to study efficiently.
 For example, time management and prioritizing are great for any student.

 Moreover, when it comes to applicant tracking systems, law school resume skills help your document rank higher in the system.
 In other words, these key skills you mention serve as keywords in your resume.
 This is a top reason to be cautious adding them.

 If you feel hesitant about what skills you should consider, here is a tip for you: